LearnWeb3DAO/Senior-Track/L15-Building-MEV-Bot.md

         {
           transaction: {
             // ChainId for the Goerli network
-            chainId: 5,
+            chainId: 5, //11155111 for Sepolia
             // EIP-1559
             type: 2,
             // Value of 1 FakeNFT
             value: ethers.utils.parseEther("0.01"),
             // Address of the FakeNFT
             to: FakeNFT.address,
-            // In the data field, we pass the function selctor of the mint function
+            // In the data field, we pass the function selector of the mint function
             data: FakeNFT.interface.getSighash("mint()"),
             // Max Gas Fes you are willing to pay
             maxFeePerGas: BigNumber.from(10).pow(9).mul(3),